weltliteratur/vossanto/difficult_cases.md

 - As far as selling sneakers is concerned, Cleveland guard |LeBRON JAMES| is the *new* **MICHAEL JORDAN**. → shouldn't we also annotate "Cleveland guard" as target?

+# "counterpart"

+The regex ~[a-z] counterpart (of|to)~ retrieves 1129 sentences, for example:

+- This controversial development - DAT stands for digital audio tape - in effect is **the cassette counterpart of compact disks**.
+- **the electronic counterpart of Home Shopping Network**

+Examples for different countries/languages:
+- American (37) sentences:
+  - While the New Globe is modeled after its London counterpart, the theater would be its own innovation, Ms. Romer said. ''I'm not interested in doing a wooden replica -- that to me would be a theme park,'' she said. ''We're very much looking at **the 21st-century American counterpart** to the Globe.''
+  - intended as **an American counterpart** to the Turner Prize in Britain
+  - a **South American counterpart** to the scandal over Swiss banks that swallowed Jewish assets
+  - Mr. Tonoian said in a telephone interview the other day that he hopes the club will become **the American counterpart** of the Moscow Bluebird, the jazz club he opened three years ago, which was closed last Friday by Communist Party officials.
+- Chinese (13 sentences):
+  - **The southern Chinese counterpart** of soy-milk soup is congee or jook
+  - offering **a Chinese counterpart** to the words of Marie Antoinette
+  - the ancient pipa (**the Chinese counterpart** of the lute)
+  - ''The Peony Pavilion,'' an opera often called **the Chinese counterpart** to ''Romeo and Juliet,''
+- German (11 sentences):
+  - noting that there was **a German counterpart** to Labor Day that was celebrated every May 1
+  - the Bundesbank, **the German counterpart** to the Federal Reserve
+  - **the German counterpart** to the F.D.A.
+  - Lola, **the German counterpart** of an Oscar
+- Japanese (6 sentences):
+  - In a way, she is almost **a Japanese counterpart** of himself.
+  - They say the university and the world can only benefit by having **a Japanese counterpart** to the university's media laboratory.
+  - could be considered **a Japanese counterpart** to the Mercedes Maybach
+  - **The Japanese counterpart** to our Dec.
+7 commemoration takes place in August -- in Hiroshima on Aug.
+6, in Nagasaki on Aug.
+9 and nationwide on Aug.
+15, the day Emperor Hirohito ordered his forces to lay down their arms.
+- Canadian (3 sentences):
+  - Published reports here say that the inquiry commission, headed by Justice Jules Deschenes of the Quebec Superior Court, has recommended that the Government consider establishing **a Canadian counterpart to the Office of Special Investigations** in the United States Justice Department, the unit that has handled Nazi investigations in the United States since 1979.
+  - **The Canadian counterpart to Amtrak**, VIA Rail Canada, is experimenting with tilt car trains and plans to put them into regular service this spring.